-I used some paper towel to help me to lift away all the grime gathered by the toothbrush.
+I used some paper towels to help me to lift away all the grime gathered by the toothbrush.
 You do not want to know some of the things I found.

-After all the loosed dust was out I sprinkled baking soda all over the grooves and channels.
+After all the loose dust was out I sprinkled baking soda all over the grooves and channels.

 Then I sprayed the baking soda with the white vinegar and let it fizz to clean and disinfect the area for about ten minutes.

-I sliced the sponge on the on the scouring pad to fit into the groves for a better cleaning.
+I sliced the sponge on the scouring pad to fit into the groves for better cleaning.

 It worked perfectly in removing the baking soda and cleaning out the grooves nicely.